 bank test quizzes written in any word processor.
 When managing a large

 number of questions, this script provides a quick way of bulk loading

-This program transforms three types of test questions to the gift format: single answer, multiple answers and short answer.
+This program transforms four types of test questions to the gift format: single answer, multiple answers, short answer and numerical questions.

 In single answer mode only one alternative could be marked and there are only two possible ratings: success (100% of the score) or fail (zero points).

 In multiple-choice mode questions have at least one correct answer, and multiple alternatives could be checked.
 The rating of each question will be proportional to the number of correct answers pointed out: if, for example, guesses are only one of two correct answers, the score will be 50%, 33.3% if they were three, etc. Any incorrect answer makes the score will be zero.

 In short answer mode answer must be typed and it will be 100% credited if it matches exactly any of the correct responses, or zero otherwise.

 A numerical question is like a short answer question in which the answer is a number.
 Numerical answers can include an error margin, which is written following the correct answer, separated by a colon.

 The question formats that Moodle and gift format allow are much wider than the ones presented by this script.
 You can explore the possibilities offered by Moodle in this link